Cidaas/cidaas-php-interceptor-sample/README.md

 https://github.com/Cidaas/rest-api-without-secure

-In this project I have some sample rest services to show the employee details.
+In this project we have sample rest services to show the employee details.

 ### Accessing the Rest Api (Without secure)